bellamkondabalakoteswararao-design/bala-demo/README.md

 # bala-demo
-this is my first git repository
+this is my first git repository.
+Author-Bala